List of V Idioms:

 vouch for something: to support the truth of something.

-- Even though you didn’t see her, I can vouch that she arrived on time yesterday.
+- Even though you didn’t see her at her desk, I can vouch that she arrived on time yesterday and went straight to the manager's meeting.

 vote something down (vote down something): to reject something or defeat a vote for something.